NHSDigital/uec-dos-management/README.md

 ## Commit message

-Commit messages must :
+The commit message must:

-- start with a hyphenated version of the JIRA reference used in the branch name
+- start with a hyphenated version of the JIRA reference used in the branch name (see note below)
 - consist of at least three words
   - where the first letter of the first word is uppercase and
   - all words are separated by a space
 - not exceed 100 characters

+### Note

-If the commit message does not start with same JIRA reference used to name the branch the JIRA reference used for the branch name is inserted at the start of the commit message
+Commit messages must start with a hyphenated version of the JIRA reference used in the branch name.
+If you do not enter it a pre-commit hook will insert it at the start of your entered commit message.

 Examples of a valid commit message might be: